 A new Porsche Museum opened in 2009 in Stuttgart-Zuffenhausen.
 The new museum is in a futuristic building that replaced the old, cramped museum that has become a bit of an embarrassment for a marque as glamorous as Porsche.
 On display are a range of sports and racing cars – almost all cars here are in working order and some are still used for historic races and events.

 The Porsche Museum is open Tuesday to Sunday from 9 am to 6 pm.
 Admission is €8.

 Cars and Motorcycles in the BMW Museum, Munich

 BMW recently updated its museum located in between the huge, modern BMW Welt (showrooms and event center), the BMW Head Quarters, and a BMW plant.
-The still futuristic-looking BMW Museum and head quarters actually date from the 1970s, as do the adjacent sport facilities used for the 1972 Olympic Summer Games.
+The still futuristic-looking BMW Museum and headquarters actually date from the 1970s, as do the adjacent sports facilities used for the 1972 Olympic Summer Games.
 The BMW Museum displays a range of BMW cars and motorcycles as well as other BMW-engineered products including airplane engines.